Monofony/Monofony/docs/behat/basic-usage.rst

 Choosing a correct suite
 ------------------------

 After we are done with a feature file, we have to create a new suite for it.
-At the beginning we have decided that it will be a frontend/user interface feature, that is why we are placing it in "etc/behat/suites/ui/addressing/managing_countries.yml".
+At the beginning we have decided that it will be a frontend/user interface feature, that is why we are placing it in "src/Behat/Resources/suites/ui/addressing/managing_countries.yml".

 .. code-block:: yaml

+    # src/Behat/Resources/suites/ui/addressing/managing_countries.yml

     default:
         suites:
             ui_managing_countries:
-                contexts_services:
-                    - App\Behat\Context\Hook\DoctrineORMContext
+                contexts:
                     # This service is responsible for clearing database before each scenario,
                     # so that only data from the current and its background is available.
+                    - App\Behat\Context\Hook\DoctrineORMContext

+                    # The transformer contexts services are responsible for all the transformations of data in steps:
+                    # For instance "And the country "France" should appear in the store" transforms "(the country "France")" to a proper Country object, which is from now on available in the scope of the step.
                     - App\Behat\Context\Transform\CountryContext
                     - App\Behat\Context\Transform\SharedStorageContext

-                    # The transformer contexts services are responsible for all the transformations of data in steps:
+                    # The setup contexts here are preparing the background, adding available countries and users or administrators.
-                    # For instance "And the country "France" should appear in the store" transforms "(the country "France")" to a proper Country object, which is from now on available in the scope of the step.
+                    # These contexts have steps like "I am logged in as an administrator" already implemented.
                     - App\Behat\Context\Setup\GeographicalContext
                     - App\Behat\Context\Setup\SecurityContext
-                    # The setup contexts here are preparing the background, adding available countries and users or administrators.
-                    # These contexts have steps like "I am logged in as an administrator" already implemented.

                     # Lights, Camera, Action!
+                    # Those contexts are essential here we are placing all action steps like "When I choose "France" and I add it Then I should ne notified that...".
                     - App\Behat\Context\Ui\Backend\ManagingCountriesContext
                     - App\Behat\Context\Ui\Backend\NotificationContext
-                    # Those contexts are essential here we are placing all action steps like "When I choose "France" and I add it Then I should ne notified that...".
                 filters:
                     tags: "@managing_countries && @ui"